konrad/KUFs_bioinformatical_tools_Dockerfile/README.md

-# A Dockerfile for a bioinformatical tool collection
+# A Dockerfile for collection of bioinformatical tools